Autonomous diver: CMAS *

 The CMAS * (one-star) training goes beyond the requirements defined by the Autonomous Diver standard.
 CMAS requires the theory test before diving in open water.
 6 theory lessons, which build the basic understanding of the learner diver and, after the successful completion of a theory test, at least 6 swimming pool or confined water training sessions, and 5 open water training and assessment dives.
 The course includes breathhold exercises.
 After successfully completing the course, training can continue with specialisation courses or the CMAS ** (two star).
 CMAS recommends maximum depth of 20 meters for one-star divers.
 For divers aged between 8 and 14 years, a maximum depth of 5 meters is recommended.

 The CMAS * course can be started without prior knowledge of diving.
 Persons who wish to attend a CMAS * course must be at least 14 years old, and in normal physical health and fitness.

 The basic training standards of the individual CMAS member organizations may differ from the training specified by CMAS.

 NAUI Open Water Scuba Diver

 The NAUI Open Water Scuba Diver course (OWSD) is a basic diving certification training which meets the requirements of the Autonomous Diver standard.
 The training includes 2 breath-hold and 4 scuba dives.
-NAUI recommends that SD divers dive to a maximum depth not exceeding 18 meters.
+NAUI allows student divers to dive to a maximum depth not exceeding 18 meters.
 After successful completion, the training can be continued with specialty certification or the Advanced Scuba Diver course.
 The NAUI OWSD course can be started without previous knowledge of diving.
 Normal physical health and fitness are required.
 Persons who wish to attend an SD course must be at least 15 years old.
 NAUI Junior Scuba Diver training can be attended at the age of 12 years.
 These children's diving courses differ only in a child-oriented mediation of the same contents.